harshitneversettle/Capstone_harshit/README.md

 ---

 ## Overview

-The Decentralized Lend and Borrow System allows users to lend their crypto assets to earn interest or borrow liquidity by providing collateral, all without traditional financial intermediaries.
-The system leverages Solana's high-speed and low-cost infrastructure along with smart contracts built using the Anchor framework to ensure automation, transparency, and security.

-Users interact with the platform through an intuitive web interface connected to their wallets, allowing them to manage deposits, loans, and repayments efficiently.
+The decentralized lend-and-borrow protocol lets users supply liquidity to earn interest or borrow assets against collateral without traditional intermediaries.
+It is built on Solana with the Anchor framework, keeping all lending, borrowing, and accounting logic on-chain.
+Users interact by calling program instructions (via CLI or clients) to initialize the treasury, deposit liquidity, open a loan, repay, and withdraw funds.
+A utilization-aware rate model is used: below 80% treasury utilization the interest rate is 5%, and at or above 80% it jumps to 25%, incentivizing timely repayment and protecting the pool.

 ---